leejoonli/code-every-day/log.md

 ## Thoughts

 Did a basic variable declaration and used split method and join method to create the new capitalized words.
 Looking at the other solutions, it could've been combined into a single line return statement.

+# Day 92 (5/6/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to find the number of numbers in a range that don't contain the number 5.

+## Thoughts

+Used a list and appended numbers based on a conditional that didn't include 5.
+Had to convert each iteration to a string and see if the string 5 was in the current iteration.
+Then returned the length of the list.
+Looking at the other solutions, it was essentially the same thing but condensed into a single line return statement.